MishaHusiuk/remote-contoller/README.md

     - build electron app for MacOS (M1) - done
     - tray translations - done
     - set app icon at built time - done

-    - deploy application to cloud
+    - deploy application to cloud - done
-        - deploy docker container
+        - deploy docker container - done
-        - setup dns mapping
+        - setup dns mapping - done
-        - update applications to point to deployed application
+        - update applications to point to deployed application - done
-        - test with mobile connection
+        - test with mobile connection - done
+        - support env variables in api, to safely configure certificates
+        -
+    - update server to generate new connection each time connection is initiated
+        - check if there are exiting connections in `initiating` status, update status to `hung` (come up with a better name)
     - build electron app for MacOS (Intel)
     - build electron app for Windows
     - test electron app on Windows